 The official currency in Vietnam is Vietnam Dong (VND), but US Dollars can be accepted in some tourist areas.
 It is advisable to change your money at official exchange money counters to avoid the risk of losing money.
 ATMs are available in almost all tourist areas and major cities such as Hanoi and Ho Chi Minh City.

 Light and comfortable clothes for a tropical country like Vietnam are reasonable, but warm clothes should also be in your luggage if you are going to cold climate areas like Sapa during the winter.
-You should also prepare the sunscreen and repellent to avoid sunburnt and insect bite, and other medication of your own.
-And last but not least, camera, phones, the charger, and travel adaptors to keep the memory of experiences you have in Vietnam.
+You should also prepare sunscreen and repellent to avoid sunburnt and insect bites, and other medication of your own.
+And last but not least, cameras, phones, chargers, and travel adaptors keep the memory of experiences you have in Vietnam.

 Read more on Things to Bring to Vietnam.

 As the motorbike is the main transportation in Vietnam, many foreign visitors may find it challenging to get accustomed to the Vietnam transportation system.
 Traffic accidents appear to take place frequently in Vietnam.
 Therefore, if you are planning to drive a motorbike, you are supposed to understand the roads and be an experienced motorcycle rider.
 If you don’t have a motorcycle license, you can still have the experience by choosing professional motorbike city tours.